555elihorn/sideScrollerFBLA/README.md

 To launch the game, download the build file and double-click it.

 ## Built With
 This game was created with the Unity Game Engine.
-The assets were created with Aseprite and Gimp.
+The assets were created with Aseprite, Piskel, and Gimp.

 ## Authors
 Tajvir Chahal - Game Programming